shyaaaa/sql-interview-prep/README.md

   Select used to retrieve data from Database

-Schema
+SCHEMA
 Defines the structure of the database, that every object of same type will follow create them by: Using DDL commands

-Keys
+KEYS
 used to uniquely identify a record in database.

-Types of Keys
+TYPES OF KEYS
 STUDENT_details(SName,SRollNo,SMailID,SID)

 a) Super Key- (SID),(SRollNo),(SMailID),(SID,SRollNo,SMailID),etc
-b) Candidate Key-Minimal Subset:(SID),(SRollNo),(SMailID) c)Primary Key-one of the candidate key, makes more sense.Unique and not null. d)Alternate Key-Other keys than primary key.
+b) Candidate Key-Minimal Subset:(SID),(SRollNo),(SMailID)
+c) Primary Key-one of the candidate key, makes more sense.Unique and not null.

-Data Types in SQL
+d) Alternate Key-Other keys than primary key.

+DATA TYPES IN SQL
 a)Number
     int:1,2,3
     float:decimals